21 Newborn Winter Essentials Every Parent Will Actually Use

 A humidifier will help to soothe any dry skin or airways.
 Plus, it will create white noise, which could even help your little one to drift off to sleep!

-16. Baby moisturizer
+16. Baby Moisturizer

 In a similar vein, if you’re out and about in very cold weather, your newborn’s delicate skin could easily become chapped or irritated.